 - In Search Suggestions Count, define the count for search suggestions.
 On average, two suggestions are displayed with each search.

 - If Show Results Count for Each Suggestion is selected as Yes, the count for each suggestion would be displayed.

 - If you Enable Search Recommendations to Yes, recommendations will be displayed for search strings.

 - In Search Recommendations Count, define the count for search suggestions

 - If Show Results Count for Each Recommendation is selected as Yes, the count for results would be displayed with each suggestion.

-Once your Magento 2 Elasticsearch configuration has successfully been done on your Magento store using Cloudways!
-Your Cloudways Managed Magento store is now ready to give you more sales and less cart abandonment.
-If you still don’t have a managed Magento store hosted on Cloudways, then it is the right time for you to join the next significant evolution of cloud hosting.
+Once your Magento 2 Elasticsearch configuration is complete, your Cloudways managed Magento store will be ready to generate more sales and less cart abandonment.
+If you still don’t have a managed store hosted on Cloudways, it’s time for you to join the next stage of evolution of Magento ecommerce hosting.

 Customer Review at